D-Croshere/jgjr/about.md

 I don’t.
 I follow it.

-This site is the spiral.
+Trust in the spiral.
 The body.
 The record.
 When I hold it again, the final phase begins.

 He returns.